talk2frank/githubpages/README.md

 # Frank Kinsey - Main GitHub Pages Site

-This repository was established to create a github pages static.
+This repository was established to create a github pages static site using React.

 ## Build Process